ElPatatone/ElPatatone/README.md

 I am a current CS university student with an art background.

-At the moment I am focusing on low level programming starting with C.
+Right now I am focusing on systems programming with C.

 ## Connect with me